- Cash position of €45.3 million at June 30, 2020, covering the next major stages of its project

 - CE marking expected by the end of 2020, allowing a commercial launch in 2021

 - Implants within the framework of the feasibility study in the United States expected to begin by the end of 2020

 - Videoconference with Stéphane Piat at 6.30 pm Paris time today

 Paris, September 9, 2020 – 5.45 pm CEST

-CARMAT (FR0010907956, ALCAR), the designer and developer of the world’s most advanced total artificial heart, aiming to provide a therapeutic alternative for people suffering from end-stage biventricular heart failure, informs its shareholders that the annual general meeting (AGM) of March 30, 2020 was able to deliberate, quorum having been reached.
+CARMAT (FR0010907956, ALCAR), the designer and developer of the world’s most advanced total artificial heart, aiming to provide a therapeutic alternative for people suffering from end-stage biventricular heart failure, today reports its results for the first half of the year to June 30, 2020 and issues an update on its activities and development prospects.